 In some parts they call it a sea cow.

 Peixe-boi is its common name in Brazil, that is, ox-fish.

 The manatee is an aquatic, generally solitary, strict herbivore that feeds on emergent and floating plant species, such as lilies, hyacinths and water lettuce.

-The manatee inhabits bodies of water (rivers and lagoons) of black and white waters, located below 300 meters above sea level.
+The manatee inhabits bodies of black and blue water (rivers and lagoons), located below 300 meters above sea level.

 The blackwater rivers originate in the rainforest and are tributaries of the large whitewater rivers that originate in the Andes Mountains.

 The Amazonian manatee also lives in flooded forests with a lot of vegetation, where it hides.
-There, in these bodies of water, it moves slowly, moving its tail with ventral dorsal movements, moving up to 3 km per day.
+In these bodies of water it moves slowly, moving its tail with ventral dorsal movements, advancing up to 3 km per day.

 ✅ Characteristics of the manatee